Fukrey Returns: Plot

 Meanwhile, Babulal discovers Bholi's plan and ambushes her place.
-However, he forgives her murder on the pretext to find a treasure.
+However, he forgives her murder on the pretext to find the treasure.
 To do so, Bholi calls Hunny for it who requests a tiger cub which she sold.
 The four friends and Bholi's guards return to the park where they are joined by Priya and Neetu.
 They dig a hole and enter a cave where they are spotted by the cub's mother.
 However, after escaping, they are led to a factory with huge stack of illegal goods.
-They find out the products to be worth ₹ 400 million.
-Babulal arrives at the place only to find out that the warehouse actually constains Babulal's trade inventory.
-He is angered and orders to banish them but police arrives on the scene.
-In a flashback, while estimating worth, Zafar called the police knowing Babulal bought this from China.
+They learns that the products are worth ₹ 400 million.
+Babulal arrives at the place only to discover that the warehouse actually contains Babulal's trade inventory.
+He is angered and orders to banish them but the police arrive on the scene; while estimating worth, Zafar called the police knowing Babulal bought this from China.
 Choocha proposes to Bholi to which she responds with a kiss, surprising everyone.
 Later, the four friends inaugurate an electronics shop with the products they found in the warehouse.
-The film ends with Hunny, Choocha, and Zafar respectively getting married to Priya, Bholi, and Neetu in Goa.
+The film ends with Zafar marrying Neetu in Goa.